Mindfulness

 Contact Gilmour Psychological Services® in Ottawa to schedule a consultation with a psychologist who has an expertise in mindfulness practices.

-Man with dark hair and a mustache smiles, wearing a black sweater against a light blue background.
+Man with dark hair and a mustache smiles, wearing a black sweater against a white background.

 March 6, 2026